 Cats are an important part of our lives.
 We cherish their company and love.
-Unfortunately, sometimes cats can suffer from irritable bowel syndrome (IBS) and as a result can cause a variety of uncomfortable or even debilitating symptoms.
+Unfortunately, sometimes cats can suffer from irritable bowel syndrome (IBS) and, as a result, can cause a variety of uncomfortable or even debilitating symptoms.
+You may have heard of cat owners trying (CBD) cannabidiol.
+But what exactly is CBD, what does it do, and can you use it for IBS in cats?

 What Is IBS?